millermedeiros/rocambole/README.md

 justifies a new project.

-## Extra AST Nodes

-Besides all the regular nodes present on the [Esprima AST](http://esprima.org/doc/index.html#ast) this tool also adds a couple more:
-They will be ordered according to the original `range`.

- * Comment
-  - Esprima keeps comments on a separate Array, we add it to the AST body since in many cases the comment location is important.

 ## Extra Tokens

  * WhiteSpace
   - Can store multiple white spaces (tabs and line breaks are considered white space).
+Important if you want to do non-destructive replacements that are white-space sensitive.

 ## Extra Properties

-Each node and token have the following extra properties/methods:
+Each Node have the following extra properties/methods:

- * inpired by falafel:
   - parent : Node|undefined
   - update(newStringValue)
   - source() : string
- * traversing:
-  - nextNode() : Node|undefined
+  - next : Node|undefined
-  - prevNode() : Node|undefined
+  - prev : Node|undefined
+  - getStartToken() : Token
-  - prevToken() : Token|undefined
+  - getEndToken() : Token
-  - nextToken() : Token|undefined
+  - getPrevToken() : Token|undefined
- * manipulation:
-  - insertNodeBefore(node)
-  - insertNodeAfter(node)
-  - insertTokenAfter(token)
-  - insertTokenBefore(token)
-  - insertLineBreakBefore(nLines = 1, br = '\n')
-  - insertLineBreakAfter(nLines = 1, br = '\n')
-  - insertWhiteSpaceBefore(nSpaces = 1, spaceChar = ' ')
-  - insertWhiteSpaceAfter(nSpaces = 1, spaceChar = ' ')

-Nodes also have these extra methods:

- - startToken() : Token|undefined
+  - getNextToken() : Token|undefined
- - endToken() : Token|undefined
+  - getTokens() : Array<Token>

 ## Notes

-Calling `update()` on each node will trigger a new parse of the node body by Esprima to make sure we get all tokens info and also line breaks that might be added by the `update()` call.

 The recursive walk starts at the leaf nodes and go down the tree until it reaches the root node (`Program`).
 The tree will be divided into *branches*